D3nX/NeoGame/README.md

 class Game < Window

 	def initialize
-		super Settings.new(640, 480, false, "Game states example") # We send the properties in order to create the window
+		super Settings.new(640, 480, false, "Sample window") # We send the properties in order to create the window
 		$window = self # Define the window as self end